Definition of Jargon

 - Getting on a soapbox (Jargon)

-You can see that the use of words specifically related to the field of law.
-Lawyer, tenure, battery, recognizances and statutes are legal words used at the time of Shakespeare.
+Here, you can see the use of words specifically related to the field of law, marked in bold.
+These are legal words used at the time of Shakespeare.

-This passage is full of medical jargon such as nasal, congestions, alpha blockers and anti-depressants.
-Perhaps only those in the medical community would fully understand all of them..
+This passage is full of medical jargon, such as those shown in bold.
+Perhaps only those in the medical community would fully understand all of these terms.

 Function of Jargon

 The use of jargon is significant in prose and verse.
-It seems unintelligible to the people who do not know the meanings.
-Examples of jargon used in literature are used to emphasize a situation or to refer to something exotic to the readers or audience.
-In fact, the use of jargon in literature shows the dexterity of the writer of having knowledge of other spheres.
-Writers use jargon to make a certain character a real one in fiction as well as in plays and poetry.
+It seems unintelligible to the people who do not know the meanings of the specialized terms.
+Jargon in literature is used to emphasize a situation, or to refer to something exotic.
+In fact, the use of jargon in literature shows the dexterity of the writer, of having knowledge of other spheres.
+Writers use jargon to make a certain character seem real in fiction, as well as in plays and poetry.